 Jessen Welch, of Price, placed third in the individual welding competition.
 He spent last six months preparing for the NLSC, and spent the previous three years battling with his classmates for the opportunity to represent USUE as a SkillsUSA contestant – some of the stiffest competition he faced.

 He focused intensely on improving his skills and knowledge and earned the opportunity to represent USUE at Utah’s SkillsUSA contest in March – which he won.

 “Jessen’s third place result at nationals can be attributed to his dedication and hard work.
 He set aside summer employment to practice for the contest – which he did for approximately 40 hours per week,” professor Welch said.

 “To say we are pleased with their performance is yet another indescribable understatement,” Austin Welch said.
 “These students represent the best of Utah State University Eastern and Utah State University.
 We are excited to watch them progress in their education and careers; they are the future of the welding industry.

-Back-to-back welding national championsf“Exceptional students like these reciprocate their own hard work, competitiveness, and excellence directly into our institution.
-Consistent results like these makes USU Eastern a nationally recognized welding program and attracts not only the best welding students in Utah, but serious welding students all across the nation seeking the very best in welding education and training.”
+“Exceptional students like these reciprocate their own hard work, competitiveness, and excellence directly into our institution.
+Consistent results like these makes USU Eastern a nationally recognized welding program and attracts not only the best welding students in Utah, but serious welding students all across the nation seeking both best in welding education and training.”